-The Cost of Addiction vs. The Cost of Recovery: Is Addiction Treatment Worth It
+The Cost of Addiction Treatment vs. The Cost of Active Addiction: Is Addiction Treatment Worth It

 The Financial Cost of Addiction